by colleen wainwright | the communicatrix

 Colleen Wainwright is a designer-writer-performer who started calling herself "the communicatrix" when she hit three hyphens.
 She spent a decade writing commercials and another decade acting in them.
-Now she uses her powers for good and not evil by helping good, hard-working people with a dream uncover their unique fabulosity and get it out there in the world.
+Now she uses her powers for good and not evil by sharing her knowledge here and on her blog, communicatrix-dot-com, among other places.

 If you’d like more tips on how to be a smarter actor and better all-around communicator, sign up for her free newsletter.
 Great resources, exercises and inspiration, plus cool movies, books and other brain food to check out.
 Check out back issues here, or just plunge in and sign up here. . .